awsdocs/aws-lambda-developer-guide/doc_source/configuration-tags.md

   aws lambda get-function --function-name my-function
   ```

+#### Filtering functions by tag<a name="filtering-functions-by-tag-cli"></a>

-You can also use the AWS Tagging Service’s [GetResources](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_GetResources.html) API to filter your resources by tags\.
+You can use the AWS Resource Groups Tagging API [GetResources](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/API_GetResources.html) action to filter your resources by tags\.
 The GetResources API receives up to 10 filters, with each filter containing a tag key and up to 10 tag values\.
 You provide GetResources with a ‘ResourceType’ to filter by specific resource types\.

-For more information about the AWS Tagging Service, see [Working with Resource Groups](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/resource-groups.html)\.
+For more information about the AWS Resource Groups service, see [What are resource groups?](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) in the *AWS Resource Groups and Tags User Guide*\.

-## Tag Key and Value Requirements<a name="configuration-tags-restrictions"></a>
+## Requirements for tags<a name="configuration-tags-restrictions"></a>

 The following requirements apply to tags:
 + Maximum number of tags per resource—50